Many changes should be made to senior proof your home.

-A medical alert system is a valuable investment as it makes sure your loved ones are safe.
+A medical alert system is a valuable investment as it ensures your loved ones are safe.

 By simply pressing a button, emergency care will arrive in a matter of minutes.

-Some even have the automatic feature that will alert the monitoring center once detected.
+Some even have the automatic feature to alert the monitoring center once detected.

-Similarly, you have to make sure that your home has smoke and carbon monoxide detectors.
+Similarly, you have to ensure that your home has smoke and carbon monoxide detectors.

 Have an available fire extinguisher for instances you cannot foresee.